Elton808/Elton808-COMP331-Final-Project/README.md

 # Elton808-COMP331-Final-Project
-# Data Warehousing Quality Analysis – e-Commerce Retail Dataset

-##Project Overview
+# Building Trustworthy Data: ETL Quality and Data Cleaning for E-Commerce Transactions

 This project analyzes data quality issues in a real world e-commerce transactions dataset.
 The goal is to apply data warehousing concepts, including: